apache/pekko/docs/src/main/paradox/typed/guide/tutorial_3.md

  * **At-least-once delivery** &#8212; potentially multiple attempts are made to deliver each message, until at least one succeeds; again, in more causal terms this means that messages can be duplicated but are never lost.
  * **Exactly-once delivery** &#8212; each message is delivered exactly once to the recipient; the message can neither be lost nor be duplicated.

-The first behavior, the one used by Akka, is the cheapest and results in the highest performance.
+The first behavior, the one used by Pekko, is the cheapest and results in the highest performance.
 It has the least implementation overhead because it can be done in a fire-and-forget fashion without keeping the state at the sending end or in the transport mechanism.
 The second, at-least-once, requires retries to counter transport losses.
 This adds the overhead of keeping the state at the sending end and having an acknowledgment mechanism at the receiving end.
 Exactly-once delivery is most expensive, and results in the worst performance: in addition to the overhead added by at-least-once delivery, it requires the state to be kept at the receiving end in order to filter out duplicate deliveries.

 In an actor system, we need to determine exact meaning of a guarantee &#8212; at which point does the system consider the delivery as accomplished: